How Our Eyes Work

 - The eye’s refractive power is too weak

-- Light coming into the eye is focused inconsistently
+- The light coming into the eye is focused inconsistently

 - All objects are stretched or distorted